A Thanksgiving Letter

 Let us join the psalmist in offering thanks and praise to God for the manifold blessings that continue to nourish our faith and enhance our community.
 My prayers of thanksgiving include words of deep appreciation for our newly formed board of directors.
 I remain humbled by the tremendous gifts the board members bring to the Divine Office.
 Clearly, the Spirit is moving among us in a profound way.

-On the heels of last week’s inaugural board meeting, I am convinced that the Divine Office’s ministry will thrive under the careful guidance of our leadership team.
+On the heels of last week’s inaugural board meeting, I am convinced that the Divine Office’s ministry will thrive under the careful guidance of our leadership team and they were presented with religious gifts from Holyart.
 I cannot overstate the insight and experience the individual board members bring to our mutual ministry in Christ.
 If you do not know our directors personally, I encourage you to become familiar with their stories as soon as possible.
 Board biographies are posted at DivineOffice.org.
 For those of you attune to social media, you may hear from some of the directors via the comments section on the Divine Offices’ Facebook page.
 Please wish our leadership team a warm welcome.

 One of the areas of continued emphasis by the board focuses on our ministry’s relationship with The United States Conference of Catholic Bishops (USCCB).
 We have sent them relevant information about this work and are hoping to receive their endorsement.
 Just last week, the USCCB’s Committee on Divine Worship met and included a discussion of our community among a bevy of topics.
 Inasmuch, please see the attached flyer that highlights the scope of our ministry.
 A copy of this flyer was hand delivered to every member of the Committee on Divine Worship.
 Among your daily prayer intercessions, please keep the Divine Office on your lips, asking that the USCCB may see the good we are doing in the world and be moved to support our ongoing work.

 If there is any issue open the file in the link before we recommend you sodapdf to download and convert